-To the extent that factory-job losses in the 1960s and 1970s were concentrated in diversified urban areas, there was at least a possibility that some of the affected cities could transform themselves successfully into other industries.
-Unfortunately, the spatial pattern of job losses changed in the 1990s in ways that made this less likely.
+Some dense cities, like New York, were able to transform there employment bases successfully after losing manufacturing jobs in the 1970s and 1980s.
+Unfortunately, the spatial pattern of job losses changed in the 1990s in ways that make future success stories like New York less likely.
 There were big losses both among dense counties and among outlying manufacturing clusters that had less potential for diversification.
 This change is illustrated by the similar percentage declines in manufacturing jobs after 2000 experienced by all four county-density groups in the bar charts of Figure 6; by the post-1995 decline in the spatial error terms from the manufacturing-share regressions presented in Figures 8 and 9; and by the drop in the positive effect of nearby factory employment on manufacturing employment-growth after 1995, as seen in Figure 15.
 All of these findings are consistent with a pattern in which pockets of outlying, less-dense counties with significant manufacturing shares are hit hard by manufacturing declines.
-Unlike larger cities, however, the outlying manufacturing clusters probably had less chance of diversifying away from manufacturing, so the local effects of manufacturing decline on non-manufacturing job growth were likely to be larger.

-The reason why some big cities like New York were able to diversify while others could not is closely linked to their levels of human capital.
+Unlike larger cities, however, the outlying manufacturing clusters probably had less chance of diversifying away from manufacturing, so the local effects of manufacturing decline on nonmanufacturing job growth were likely to be larger.
+These rural manufacturing clusters were more vulnerable due to their size; a shock that devastates a rural economy would go unnoticed in a large city.
+Being more specialized, they also had fewer alternate sources of labor demand to absorb displaced workers.
+Human capital in particular is a key factor in the resiliency of cities to manufacturing shocks.
 Economists have long known that education, creativity, and the exchange of ideas lie at the heart of what makes a city successful.
 The seminal paper of Glaeser et al. (1992), for example, showed that well-diversified cities grew more between 1956 to 1987.
-The implication is that cities were able to foster the growth through the cross-fertilization of ideas across industries and well as within industries.33 Human capital is also central to the research outlined in Moretti (2012), which describes a Great Divergence between "brain hubs" such as San Francisco and Boston and cities with lower education levels.
+The implication is that cities were able to foster the growth through the cross-fertilization of ideas across industries and well as within industries.35 Human capital is also central to the research outlined in Moretti (2012), which describes a Great Divergence between entrepreneurial "brain hubs" such as San Francisco and Boston and cities with lower education levels.